-- (2) Cash or an irrevocable letter of credit has been deposited with the trustee covering the funds (aggregating \$600,000 with \$200,000 allocated to each trust) necessary for the purchase of securities in the trust represented by purchase contracts. - (3) A portion of the public offering price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trust.
-These costs have been estimated at \$0.077 per unit for the Enhanced Value II Trust, \$0.077 per unit for the Portfolio of Closed-End Fund Opportunities Trust and \$0.077 per unit for the Tax-Advantaged Growth & Income Trust.
+- (1) Aggregate cost of the securities is based on the evaluations determined by the trustee at the evaluation time on the most recent business day prior to the initial date of deposit. - (2) Cash or an irrevocable letter of credit has been deposited with the trustee covering the funds (aggregating \$400,000 with \$200,000 allocated to each trust) necessary for the purchase of securities in the trust represented by purchase contracts. - (3) A portion of the public offering price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trust.
+These costs have been estimated at \$0.076 per unit for the Portfolio of Closed-End Fund Opportunities Trust and \$0.076 per unit for the Tax-Advantaged Growth & Income Trust.
 A distribution will be made as of the earlier of the close of the initial offering period or six months following the trust's inception date to an account maintained by the trustee from which this obligation of the investors will be satisfied.
 To the extent the actual organization costs are greater than the estimated amount, only the estimated organization costs added to the public offering price will be reimbursed to the sponsor and deducted from the assets of the trust. - (4) The total sales charge consists of an initial sales charge, a deferred sales charge and a creation and development fee.
 The initial sales charge is equal to the difference between the maximum sales charge and the sum of the remaining deferred sales charge and the total creation and development fee.
 The maximum total sales charge is 2.75% of the public offering price per unit. - (5) The aggregate cost to investors includes the applicable sales charge assuming no reduction of sales charges.